the-road-to-learn-react/the-road-to-react/manuscript/react-styling/svg.md

 });
 ~~~~~~~

 That's it for the general setup.
-The following icon as SVG is taken from [Flaticon's Freepick](https://bit.ly/3E16SEz).
-Many of the SVGs on this website are free to use, though they require you to mention the author.
-You can download the icon from [here](https://bit.ly/2Z2EoeA) as SVG and put it in your project as *src/check.svg*.
-Downloading the file is the recommended way, however, for the sake of completion, this is the verbose SVG definition:
+We will use the following SVG and create a new *src/check.svg* file for it:

 {title="src/check.svg",lang="html"}
 ~~~~~~~